vipulnaik/working-drafts/ark/arithmetic-of-density.md

 >
 > **μ(n) ≥ C(n,2)/50**,  i.e. **δ(n) ≥ 0.02**,
 >
+> and asymptotically
+>
+> **δ(n) ≥ (5 − 2√6)/2 − o(1) = 0.050510…**,
+>
-> and moreover δ(n) ≥ 0.05051 − o(1), the extremal class being n ≡ 11 (mod 12).
+> the extremal class being n ≡ 11 (mod 12) — the only one carrying both local obstructions, where the cap is e/(1 + k√e)² at e = 1/6, k = 2.

 The constant 1/50 is deliberately loose: the observed floor is 0.02504, so 1/50 carries about 25% margin, and 1/40 = 0.025 would be tight to four decimal places at n = 3239.
 Two things are being absorbed into that margin — the finite exceptional set of §3.5, whose members fall back on whatever configuration they can find, and the windowing loss of §3.4, which costs a factor Θ(√ε) when the balance point is not exactly available.

 **What would refute it.** A single n with δ(n) < 0.02.
 Nothing below 2·10⁵ comes close: the count of n with δ < 0.02 is **zero**, and the floor 0.02504 at n = 3239 is unchanged between 10⁵ and 2·10⁵.
-The scan costs O(N²/log N) — 23 s to 10⁵, 87 s to 2·10⁵ — so 10⁶ is a half-hour run and 10⁷ is a multi-day one; the first is worth doing, the second only if something else motivates it.
-What would *prove* the asymptotic half is an effective exceptional-set bound of the kind §3.5 describes, applied to the class-11 family n = 2c + r with r − 1 = 12q^a.
+The scan costs O(N²/log N) — 33 s to 10⁵, 190 s to 2.5·10⁵ — so 10⁶ is about an hour and 10⁷ is multi-day; the first is worth doing, the second only if something else motivates it. `ladder_verify.py` reports a checkpoint every 10⁴ and a cumulative summary every 10⁵, so a long run can be watched rather than waited on.
+What would *prove* the asymptotic half — δ(n) ≥ (5 − 2√6)/2 − o(1) — is an effective exceptional-set bound of the kind §3.5 describes, applied to the class-11 family n = 2c + r with r − 1 = 12q^a.

+**Tightening the finite half.** The 0.02 is loose because `ladder_verify.py` computes a *lower bound* on δ(n), not δ(n): it searches three families over a window, and in particular does not model the **fused-plus-foreign** shape (F, c) + r\* that the enumeration frequently prefers.
+Where both are available the two agree exactly at 1,700 of 1,848 values, and where they differ the scan is low by up to a factor of 2 — at n = 555 it finds 0.07172 against the true 0.14344, whose witness `2x149 + 1x257*` is exactly that missing shape.
+So the script now writes every n falling below the asymptotic constant to **`ladder_weak.txt`** (2,163 values below 6·10⁴), as a worklist: computing the true B(n) at those n with `mu_enumerate.py` would raise the observed floor, and quite possibly to the point where 0.02 could be replaced by something close to the asymptotic value itself.

 ## 6. What this says about the open problems